Internal attack surface

 1. Open the Unified model explorer.

-2. Click a unified asset type.
+2. Click a unified type.
 The side panel expands, displaying all properties.

 3. Click a property.